dell/cosi/docs/installation/configuration_file.md

 ### Format

+Configuration file is written using YAML format.
+It is a human-readable data serialization language that is commonly used for configuration files and data exchange between programming languages.

 YAML files can have comments, which are lines in the file that begin with the `#` character.
 Comments can be used to provide context and explanations for the data in the file, and they are ignored by parsers when reading the YAML data.

 ### Properties